20% off your first purchase with code: SHOP24

-How to Choose the Right Classroom Seating Plan
+What is the Right Classroom Seating Arrangement Style?

-Here are some questions you should think about and answer before settling on your classroom arrangement:
+So how do you decide?
+Here are some questions you should think about and answer before settling on your classroom arrangement and desk layout:

 • How often will students be doing group work?